 [2] Individual Products Network

-Network such as Clickbank, JVZoo and Warrior Plus usually list products developed by individuals.
+Networks such as Clickbank, JVZoo, and Warrior Plus usually list products developed by individuals.
 Most of them are digital products (software, apps, ebooks) or access to members-only sites such as training courses.
 These sellers do rely on affiliates to promote their products on their behalf.
-So usually the commission rates that they offer are generous - up to 50%, 70% or even 100% on some products.
+So usually the commission rates that they offer are generous - up to 50%, 70%, or even 100% on some products.

 #2 Amazon Associates

-Amazon "Associate" affiliate program is suitable for any bloggers, because it allows you to promote almost anything that's sold in Amazon, and Amazon sells everything.
-So if you have a website in niche that's rare - a particular type of dinosaurs for example, Cushing syndrome for example - there are always books and other related products that you can pick from Amazon and promote.
+Amazon's "Associate" affiliate program is suitable for any blogger because it allows you to promote almost anything that's sold on Amazon, and Amazon sells everything.
+So if you have a website in a niche that's rare - a particular type of dinosaurs for example, Cushing syndrome for example - there are always books and other related products that you can pick from Amazon and promote.
 This also applies to other big e-commerce such as Walmart and eBay.

-Good thing about Amazon is that, if someone accesses Amazon via your affiliate link and buy something within 24 hours, you'll receive a commission on that person's total spend.
-Even if they don't buy the product you're promoting and buy something else instead.
+The good thing about Amazon is that, if someone accesses Amazon via your affiliate link and buys something within 24 hours, you'll receive a commission on that person's total spend.
+Even if they don't buy the product you're promoting buy something else instead.

-Not-so-good thing about Amazon is the low commission rates, ranging 1% - 10% depending on the type of products and the distribution (.com, .co, .ca, etc.)
+Not-so-good thing about Amazon is the low commission rates, ranging from 1% - to 10% depending on the type of products and the distribution (.com, .co, .ca, etc.)

 The other thing is the operating agreement - you need to obey the rules.
-If you promote Amazon products in the way that Amazon disapprove, they will cancel your account.
-That would cause you a big trouble if your only source of affiliate income was from Amazon.
+If you promote Amazon products in a way that Amazon disapproves, they will cancel your account.
+That would cause you big trouble if your only source of affiliate income was from Amazon.
 Because Amazon is the biggest e-commerce site, you'd be unlikely to keep the same level of passive income by having to promote another online store instead.

 #3 Join A Brand's Affiliate Program Directly

-You will be googling to see what other reviewers say about the product, and as you know about the reputation, you will also start to find out above other similar products or brands.
+You will be googling to see what other reviewers say about the product, and as you know about the reputation, you will also start to find out about other similar products or brands.
 If the other products interest you, do the same - check the brand's website to see if they offer an affiliate program.
-Each program provides a separate affiliate dashboard to you, so you need to bookmark the URL in the same folder and save your log in detail.
+Each program provides a separate affiliate dashboard to you, so you need to bookmark the URL in the same folder and save your login details.

-- Each time you sign up with them, you need to make sure how they pay you (PayPal, wire transfer to your bank or via other clearance companies such as Payza, Payoneer)
+- Each time you sign up with them, you need to make sure how they pay you (PayPal, wire transfer to your bank, or via other clearance companies such as Payza, or Payoneer)

 - You need to fill in the tax form for each one of them.